A maiden for the mercenary

 She, of all people, knew no one was and that she didn’t deserve one.

 “I’m not asking you to be.”

-Rhain was raised as a lord as his father was one of the powerful Welsh Lords, but he finds out that the people he thought were his parent, weren’t and in actual fact his biological mother was the woman he grew up calling his aunt, a woman who he grew up respecting and loving.
-The only thing that he doesn’t know, is who his father is, so for the last five years he has searching for this elusive man and as his searched be became the man and mercenary he is now.
+Rhain was raised as a lord as his father was one of the powerful Welsh Lords, but he finds out that the people he thought were his parent, weren’t and in actual fact, his biological mother was the woman he grew up calling his aunt, a woman who he grew up respecting and loving.
+The only thing that he doesn’t know, is who his father is, so for the last five years he has searched for this elusive man and in his search became the man and mercenary he is now.